BaderLab/netDx/README.md

 If you don't see this kind of output, you may need to first [install java](https://java.com/en/).

 #### Python (2.7 recommended)
+netDx uses legacy Python scripts in creating the GeneMANIA database, so for now a Python interpreter is required to run netDx.
+Future versions of netDx will not have this requirement.

 At command line, run `python --version`.
 You should see output like this: